AlexanderKoch-Koch/EvolvingANN/README.md

 # Spiking Artificial Neural Network

-An attempt to build a spiking artificial neural network with a reward-driven Hebbian learning function.
+An attempt to build a simple spiking artificial neural network with a reward-driven Hebbian learning function.
 Since it doesn't rely on backpropagation it can be wired completely randomly.
 Synapses with low weights will be destroyed and replaced by a random connection.
 This should enable the ANN to evolve and optimize its own architecture.
 It can, for example, form a highly recurrent network which is similar to the  biological cerebrum.

 Scores in CartPole envionment with _max_episode_steps = 200
 ![alt text](https://github.com/AlexanderKoch-Koch/EvolvingANN/blob/LTD/ANN_Performance.PNG "Learning performance in CartPole environment")